 \section{Conclusion}

-In many industrialized countries, party systems have become more fragmented.
-Green parties have enjoyed electoral success, benefiting from climate change becoming more salient.
-Green parties have also been willing to form coalition governments with other established political parties such as social-democratic and christian-democratic parties.
-Therefore, a major question is which policies Green governments are likely to implement and whether Green governments influence macroeconomic and environmental outcomes.
+Combating climate change requires fundamental policy changes.
+Green parties are expected and promise to improve environmental outcomes.
+Over the last decades, they have enjoyed electoral success and have gained more and more executive power.
+Therefore, a major question is what Green parties do when they are in office and lead governments.

-To investigate how Green governments influence economic outcomes, we exploit that the Fukushima natural disaster in Japan gave rise to an unanticipated change of government in the German state BW.
-The Green party benefited from the Fukushima-disaster and has set the prime minister in BW since 2011; the first and so far only Green prime minister in Germany.
+To investigate how Green governments influence environmental and economic outcomes, we exploit that the Fukushima nuclear disaster in Japan gave rise to an unanticipated change of government in the German state BW.
+The Green party benefited from the Fukushima nuclear disaster and has set the prime minister in BW since 2011; the first and so far only Green prime minister in Germany.
 To estimate causal effects, we employ the SC method which provides a transparent and data-driven approach for choosing a suitable control group for BW.

-We do not find evidence that the Green government influenced macroeconomic outcomes such as GDP per employee and unemployment rates.
+We do not find evidence that the Green government influenced macroeconomic outcomes such as GDP per employee and the unemployment rate.
 The Green government implemented education policies, promoting more inclusive schools.
 Our results suggest that these policies caused the number of students in comprehensive schools (including community schools) to increase.

-An interesting result of our study is that environmental and energy outcomes did not change as one would expect.
-The Green government did not influence CO2 emissions and particulate matter or increase energy usage from renewable energies overall.
-While we find a negative effect on brown coal and a positive effect on water energy usage, the share of wind power usage decreased relative to the estimated counterfactual.
-Against the background that the Fukushima disaster opened a window of opportunity for changes in environmental and energy outcomes, our results are stark.